open-contracting/deploy/.github/ISSUE_TEMPLATE/critical-service-error.md

 **What error did you receive?**

 Please provide the entire output, error message and stacktrace, if available.
 Do not omit any output, as this will delay resolution.
+If part of the output is large, attach it to the issue instead (you might need to save as TXT or ZIP).

 **What is your environment?**